jzombie/rich-cms/md-content/Think and Grow Rich/Chapter 1.md

 This story may not be described with minute accuracy, but the sum and substance of it is correct.
 Deduce from it, you who wish to THINK AND GROW RICH, the secret of the Ford millions, if you can.
 You'll not have to look very far.

 Henry Ford is a success, because he understands, and applies the principles of success.
 One of these is DESIRE: knowing what one wants.
-Remember this FORD story as your read, and pick out the lines in which the secret of his stupendous achievement have been described.
+Remember this FORD story as you read, and pick out the lines in which the secret of his stupendous achievement have been described.
 If you can do this, if you can lay your finger on the particular group of principles which made Henry Ford rich, you can equal his achievements in almost any calling for which you are suited.

 ## YOU ARE "THE MASTER OF YOUR FATE, THE CAPTAIN OF YOUR SOUL," BECAUSE...

 When Henley wrote the prophetic lines, "I am the Master of my Fate, I am the Captain of my Soul," he should have informed us that we are the Masters of our Fate, the Captains of our Souls, because we have the power to control our thoughts.

-He should have told us that the ether in which this little earth floats, in which we move an have our being, is a form of energy moving at an inconceivably high rate of vibration, and that the ether is filled with a form of universal power which ADAPTS itself to the nature of the thoughts we hold in our minds; and INFLUENCES us, in natural ways, to transmute our thoughts into their physical equivalent.
+He should have told us that the ether in which this little earth floats, in which we move and have our being, is a form of energy moving at an inconceivably high rate of vibration, and that the ether is filled with a form of universal power which ADAPTS itself to the nature of the thoughts we hold in our minds; and INFLUENCES us, in natural ways, to transmute our thoughts into their physical equivalent.

 If the poet had told us of this great truth, we would know WHY IT IS that we are the Masters of our Fate, the Captains of our Souls.
 He should have told us, with great emphasis, that this power makes no attempt to discriminate between destructive thoughts and constructive thoughts, that it will urge us to translate into physical reality thoughts of poverty, just as quickly as it will influence us to act upon thoughts of riches.